Atashin'chi: Bear Brigade Club

 A junior (first year high school student) who joined the club when Mikan and the others were in their second year of high school.
 She speaks with "ssu" at the end of her words.
 She looks chubby and has a shaved head with round glasses.
-At the teddy bear exhibition, he performed a breakdance while wearing a bear costume to attract customers, and the exhibition ended on a high note.
+At the teddy bear exhibition, she performed a breakdance while wearing a bear costume to attract customers, and the exhibition ended on a high note.
 She is the only one in Teddy Bear Brigade Club who has a boyfriend.